 The rebellious side of Goddess Saraswati

 The Vaishnavas of Bengal have a popular legend that she was the wife of Lord Vishnu, as were also Goddess Lakshmi and Goddess Ganga.
-Hindu texts describe her as having become Vishnu’s wilful wife, constantly quarreling with his other wives, Ganga and Lakshmi.
+Hindu texts describe her as having become Vishnu’s wilful wife, constantly quarreling with Ganga and Lakshmi’s other wives.
 Lord Vishnu sorted out his domestic squabbles by presenting Ganga to Shiva and Saraswati to Brahma while retaining the domesticated Lakshmi with her considerable bounty.

 Goddess Saraswati seethed within.
 She deliberately arrived late to participate in a vital yajna performed by her consort Brahma that could not be performed without his wife.
 But Saraswati was furious to find that Brahma had, in the meanwhile, married Gayatri to complete the ritual.
 She then cursed Brahma before stomping off: there would be no temples built to Brahma, and even within ones that existed, he would be worshiped only once a year.

 She prefers, it seems, to remain an abstraction, as the supreme power of rasa, the essential communication the arts create between minds through poetry, literature, sacred rituals, and occasionally defiant thoughts.